“Me, worry about my bath overflowing? It’s got an overflow pipe.”Bragging bath owner.

-A different method is used to seal the bath waste to the cup collecting water from the overflow.
-The cup is required to fit flat against the bottom of the bath to make a seal.
+A different method is used to seal the bath waste to the Coupling Box collecting water from the overflow.
+The Coupling Box is required to fit flat against the bottom of the bath to make a seal.
 The bath waste passes through the bath from the inside like a giant bolt.
-It then passes through a big hole in the overflow receiving cup and a sealing washer and nut are applied.
-Tightening the nut presses the cup against the underside of the bath to keep the water within the cup.
-The bath water goes into this cup when the bath is emptied so a good seal here is a must.
-Over tightening the waste nut can deform the cup increasing the likelihood of a leak.
+It then passes through a big hole in the overflow receiving Coupling Box and a sealing washer and nut are applied.
+Tightening the nut presses the Coupling Box against the underside of the bath to keep the water within it.
+The bath water goes into this Coupling Box when the bath is emptied so a good seal here is a must.
+Over tightening the waste nut can deform the Coupling Box increasing the likelihood of a leak.
 I once had to apply polyester resin to a bath waste hole to strengthen it.
-I then had to sand it very flat to seal with the cup and I used a sealant.
+I then had to sand it very flat to seal with the Coupling Box, and I used a sealant.

-Overflow Pipe Disconnected At The Top.
-Above is a bath where the overflow pipe has come off the top cup (they just push on) which fits over the overflow hole in the bath.
+- Overflow Pipe Disconnected At The Top.
+Above is a bath where the overflow pipe has come off the Overflow Outlet (it just pushes onto the Spigot).
+The Overflow Outlet is fitted into the overflow hole in the bath.
 Again there is no problem most of the time except when an overflow occurs.

-Overflow Pipe Disconnected At The Bottom.
-Worse still the overflow pipe can come off the bottom cup associated with the bath plug hole.
+- Overflow Pipe Disconnected At The Bottom.
+Worse still the overflow pipe can come off the Coupling Box associated with the bath plug hole (the bath waste).
 If this occurs water can gush out onto the floor under the bath every time the bath is emptied.
-While draining the bath water passes out through the holes in the waste which are there to allow overflow water to come into the waste pipe.
-The water flows into the cup surrounding the waste and out through the spigot onto which the overflow pipe should be attached.
+While draining, the bath water passes out through the holes in the waste which are there to allow overflow water to come into the waste pipe.
+The water flows into the Coupling Box surrounding the waste and out through the spigot and onto the floor because the overflow pipe has come off it.